PUBLISHED24 Jul 2019

 Below is a list of the projects being developed for the Stories that Works event:

 This documentary reveals an exciting and revolutionary chapter in Australian history, the Women’s Liberation Movement (1965 -1975).
 Interweaving freshly uncovered archival footage, personal photographs, memorabilia and lively personal accounts from activists all around Australia, BRAZEN HUSSIES shows us how a daring and diverse group of women joined forces to defy the status quo, demand equality and create profound social change.
 These women defined one of the greatest social movements of the 20th Century, at times at great personal cost.
 This documentary is full of the raw energy and determination that fuelled feminism for the next 50 years until now. – Find out more

 How to Thrive

-A spate of mental health disorders seem to be spreading across Arnett’s boarding campus of 200 students.
+A spate of mental health disorders seems to be spreading across Arnett’s boarding campus of 200 students.
 Adolescent mental distress is a global problem, but this campus of high achievers is feeling it much harder than most.
 It’s an existential issue for which the campus is ill-equipped to handle.
-And it threatens to overwhelm the school, it’s reputation and it’s close-knit community of students.
+And it threatens to overwhelm the school, it’s reputation and it’s a close-knit community of students.

 Twelve students, each from a diverse cultural background, take on the responsibility to learn from the world’s leading researchers on health and wellbeing.
 Given access to the latest science, can our twelve use these strategies to turn the tide?
 Can wellbeing, resilience and optimism really be learnt?
 Could their discoveries lead us to the secret formula for happiness?
 And will any of this make final exams any easier? – Find Out More